 As mentioned before it is a bit more work to buy a car that has license plates from a state other than the one you plan to buy the car in.

 - What it comes down to is that the license plates need to be exchanged.
 Accordingly, both the seller and you (the buyer) have to go to a transport office.
 The old plates are handed over by the seller and you get your new ones.
 This is the case for ALL Australian states.

 - Furthermore, in ALL states a safety certificate has to be provided.
 That means a technical inspection has to be performed to obtain a certificate that states that the car is roadworthy.
 Remember for the transfer of registration within the same state this was only necessary for QLD, VIC and ACT.
 Also, remember that this was the seller’s responsibility.

 One more thing: the seller can claim a refund for the remaining days of the registration s/he paid once the plates s/he hands over the license plates.

 There is still one last thing to take care of when buying a car in Australia for backpackers.
 And that’s insurance!

 In Queensland (check HERE for other states) it is compulsory to have a CTP (Compulsory Third Party) insurance.
 CTP insurance covers you for compensation claims made by other people who were injured in an accident.
 It is included in your registration payment.

 Again it’s up to you if you want someone to help you if your car has a breakdown.
-For long road trips to remote places it probably makes sense.
+For long road trips to remote places, it probably makes sense.
 After all the typical backpacker car is unlikely to be an immaculate Porsche.
-Better save than sorry.
+Better safe than sorry.
 Invest a couple of $ per month to sleep better.

 We hope that we answered all questions about buying a car in Australia for backpackers.
 If you have any other questions or if you are unsure about something, please let us know your questions in the comments section.
 We are happy to help 🙂